asmagill/hammerspoon_core/eventtap/README.md

 This is a modified version of the Hammerspoon core module `hs.eventtap`.
 This version adds support for creating `flagsChanged` events independant of other key events.
 It is uncertain if this will eventually be merged into the core application because I am also working on a complete re-write of event handling and generation in an effort to reduce latency when many eventtaps are running concurrently and to more closely integrate eventaps with the `hs.hotkey` module in an attempt to address some of the idiosyncrasies and limitations of that module as well.

+Note that in addition to the changes outlined below, minor adjustments were made to the source code to remove warnings during compilation.
+These changes should not affect the behavior of this module since they just make explicit some defaults that the compiler was assuming anyways.
+If you suspect that these changes have in fact altered the module behavior, please submit an issue so that I can examine it more closely and see what might need further adjustment.

 ### Installation

 A precompiled version of this module can be found in this directory with a name along the lines of `eventtap-v0.x.tar.gz`.
 This can be installed by downloading the file and then expanding it as follows: